Join CSM

 + deposit signature

-) as the Curated module, with the main difference being a requirement to submit the bond prior to or alongside deposit data upload.
+) as the Curated module.
+The main difference is that the bond must be submitted prior to or alongside the deposit data upload.

 deposit signature